ohlava/Fire-Spread/README.md

 ### Methods

 #### `HandleCameraMove(Vector3 direction)`
 Handles the movement of the camera.
+Move camera with WASD keyboard buttons.

 #### `HandleCameraAngleChange(Vector3 rotationChange)`
 Handles the rotation change of the camera.
+Change camera angle with IJKL keyboard buttons.

 #### `HandleTileClick(Tile clickedTile)`
 Handles the events when a tile is clicked.
-It's noteworthy that tiles can be clicked only when the simulation is not running.
+It's noteworthy that tiles can be clicked only when the simulation is not running, specifically new World has to be created with new simulation.

 #### `HandleEvent(State nextState)`
 This method is responsible for handling state transitions in the application based on the user's actions.
-The transitions are between `NewWorldState`, `RunningState`, `StoppedState`, and `GraphState`.
+The transitions are between `NewWorldState`, `RunningState`, `StoppedState`.

-#### `OnNewWorldButtonClicked()`, `OnRunSimulationButtonClicked()`, `OnPauseSimulationButtonClicked()`, `OnShowGraphsButtonClicked()`, `OnResetButtonClicked()`
+#### `OnNewWorldButtonClicked()`, `OnRunSimulationButtonClicked()`, `OnPauseSimulationButtonClicked()`, `OnShowHideGraphsButtonClicked()`, `OnResetButtonClicked()`
 These methods handle the events when respective buttons are clicked in the user interface.

 #### `ToggleUseCustomMap()`
 Toggles the `useCustomMap` variable, changing whether a custom or generated map is used in the simulation.

 #### `GenereteNewWorld()`
-Generates a new world and initializes the fire spread simulation for this world.
+Generates and prepares new world and initializes the fire spread simulation for this world.
+Remakes all in the screen with

 #### `VisulizerRemakeAllBrandNew()`
 Resets and re-creates all visualizations.